jbrule/piwikplugin-AdminNotification/README.md

 The easiest way to install is to find the plugin in the [Piwik Marketplace](http://plugins.piwik.org/).

 ##Changelog
-0.1.1 Cleanup.
+0.1.2 Tested with Piwik v2.15 and included new registerEvents() hook for compatibility with Piwik 3.0 0.1.1 Cleanup.
 Removed plugin template verbiage from code files.
 0.1.0 Initial Release